Lesson Special - Up to 20% OFF! Get Started Now with a Risk-Free Trial!

 Instruments: Saxophone, Flute, Clarinet

+Private saxophone lessons for all ages and levels all learners are welcome from all places and walks of life.
 Every student is valued and encouraged to find music in whatever way they feel fit.
 These lessons are for all types of students including those just playing for fun, students pursuing higher education, beginners, or if you want a little extra help with chair placements and auditions.
-I set goals with each of my students and develop a curriculum that fits those needs.
-Often times this results in a large list of possible things to practice.
+More specifically I cater the lessons to the needs of each individual student.
 Read More

 Instruments: Piano, Guitar, Trumpet, Trombone, Clarinet, Drums, Synthesizer, Euphonium, Tuba, Mallet Percussion, Orchestral Percussion, Conga, Latin Percussion